 Our revenues are primarily derived from our portfolio of sterile injectable products, Akovaz, Bloxiverz and Vazculep, which were previously UMDs.
 In 2006 the FDA announced its Marketed Unapproved Drugs - Compliance Policy Guide with the intention to incentivize pharmaceutical companies to pursue approvals for UMDs by removing unapproved competing products, thereby granting a period of market exclusivity until a generic can be approved.
-While these products have and will continue to produce strong cash flow, they have no Intellectual Property (IP) to delay or prevent competition; therefore, our Company seeks additional opportunities to grow and build long-term value with best-in-class proprietary protected products that seek to reduce competition from other companies.
+While these products have and will continue to produce cash flow, they have no Intellectual Property (IP) to delay or prevent competition and sales volumes and prices of our existing portfolio of these products have declined and may continue to decline as a result of competition; therefore, our Company seeks additional opportunities to grow and build long-term value with best-in-class proprietary protected products that seek to reduce competition from other companies.